Updated on April 21, 2022

 Ladybugs and Lady Beetles

-While ladybugs and Japanese lady beetles look very similar, the two behave quite differently and the latter can become a pest if the population gets too big.
+While ladybugs and Asian lady beetles look very similar, the two behave quite differently and the latter can become a pest if the population gets too big.

 However, both species actively feed on mealybugs and a variety of other plant pests.
 When possible, try to get ladybugs, but you can use either in a pinch.